YoussofKhawaja/IoT-Climate-Tracker/README.md

 # Temperature and Humidity Sensor

-This project uses an Arduino Uno and a DHT22 sensor to measure temperature and humidity and send the data to a web API.
+This project uses an Arduino Uno and a DHT11 sensor to measure temperature and humidity and send the data to a web API.

 ## Hardware components
-- Arduino Uno
+- ESP8266
-- DHT22 sensor
+- DHT11 sensor
 - Breadboard
 - Jumper wires
 - USB cable